 Jesus stated that one of the signs of the end times would be the exponential increase of “offense.”
 Not only can this poison unbelievers, it also threatens the health of the church as well.
-If Christ-followers aren’t knitted together in the opposite fashion of worldly individualism, they too will be ill equipped to navigate the minefield of hurt and anger in the last days.
-Thankfully, the first-century church healed a series of complicated discord and divisiveness, leaving us a road map highlighted in hope.
+If Christ-followers aren’t knitted together in the opposite fashion of worldly individualism, they, too, will be ill equipped to navigate the minefield of hurt and anger in the last days.
+Thankfully, the first-century church healed a series of complicated discord and divisiveness, leaving us a road map highlighted in hope and overcoming offense.

 I don’t know if there has ever been a time where I’ve observed so many people in a rush to reach “victim” status.
 For every legitimate case of abuse, prejudice and corruption, it seems like there are twice as many foolish claims of misguided people who are convinced of the justice due to them (someone was probably offended by the latter part of that statement).

 Offense can appear in many forms.
 Even in churches where we have made efforts to celebrate diversity, we can experience schisms based on ethnicity, morality and affiliations.

 Not only did Jesus inform us that it’s “impossible that no offenses should come” (Luke 17:1) He later upped the ante by predicting that one of the signs of the end of age would be that “many will be offended, will betray one another and will hate one another” Matt 24:10).
 Notice, He didn’t say a few or a fraction, but many.

 In the New Testament history of the early church, there was a massive amount of offense to overcome in order for His bride to move forward into her destiny.
 In the midst of the original “revival,” Jewish people and Gentiles were surrendering to Jesus by the thousands.
 Despite a shared faith in Christ, there was an inflammatory divide between these two groups of people that began and ended at “the table.”